 1959: Machine Learning

 Arthur Samuel, an American pioneer in the field of computer gaming and artificial intelligence, coined the term “Machine Learning” in 1959 while at IBM.
 In the early days of AI, researchers were interested in having machines learn from data.
 Machine learning is a division of artificial intelligence where computer algorithms are created to comprehend data automatically.
 The algorithms do not have to be explicitly programmed but can change and improve on their own.
-Machine learning capabilities involve the process of using the data provided to the machine in order to improve algorithms over time and make increasingly accurate predictions.
-The active use of all the data allows the machine learning algorithm to continuously update.
+Machine learning capabilities involve the process of using the data provided to the machine to improve algorithms over time and make increasingly accurate predictions.
+The active use of all the data allows the machine learning algorithm to update continuously.
 As time went on, machine learning was reorganized as a separate field from artificial intelligence and started to flourish in the 1990s.

 1966: ELIZA is Born

 ELIZA was the first tangible form of a virtual assistant.
 MIT professor Joseph Weizenbaum developed it at the MIT Artificial Intelligence Laboratory in 1966.
 Weizenbaum named it after Eliza Doolittle, a working-class character in George Bernard Shaw’s Pygmalion.
 The program carried out a conversation via text by following a “script” that directed it on how to respond.
 Although Natural Language Processing (NLP) programs such as Alexa and Siri are now part of our everyday lives, ELIZA marks a revolutionary turning point in the history of AI.